 After the login process is completed, the status should show "Connected, Licensed" and your Orchestrator processes appear on the Assistant's home page.

-- If you are using the on-premises version of Orchestrator and your credentials are synced with Active Directory, the authentication takes place automatically just as it happens when accessing Orchestrator in a browser.
+- If Orchestrator is already configured to use SSO with Azure Active Directory, the authentication takes place automatically just as it happens when accessing Orchestrator in a browser.

 - If your account is part of multiple organizations, you are prompted to select an organization during the authentication flow.